 I also contacted Dr. Rodman Shankle, MS, MD, a highly respected neurologist specializing in dementia who contributed an extensive addendum to "Elder Rage".
 He explained it this way:

 "With regard to déjà vu: What happens is that as the short-term and long-term memories start to disappear, the memories that remain are perceived as the patient's current reality.
-So, say you are 75 years old, but demented to the point where you think it is 1959—you would perceive yourself to be only 25 years old.
+So, say you are 75 years old, but dealing with delusions where you think it is 1959—you would perceive yourself to be only 25 years old.
 And even though your brother would also be in his seventies, he would appear more like your father to you, since you'd believe that you and your brother are only in your twenties.
-This is why as dementia progresses, patients often begin to perceive their own children as their parents."
+This is why as dementia progresses, some patients begin to confuse the order of familial relationships."

 People With Alzheimer's Sometimes Live in the Past

 When I was caring for my parents, both of whom had Alzheimer's, I saw first hand that people who suffer from this disease often live in the past, and confuse the past with the present.
 One day my sweet mother looked right at me and asked for the first time, "Honey, where's your little sister, Jackie?"

 Somehow, as a lump instantly clogged my throat and my heart was breaking in two, I had the instinct to say, "Um, well, how old is Jackie now?"

 "Ohhh, you know what?
 She's staying with Aunt Agatha and Uncle Roy, up at the Boulder for the summer.
 (I drew from a familiar story hoping it would help.)
 She called this morning to say what a wonderful time they are having and that she caught a big fish!
 She said to give you a big hug and kiss when you woke up today!"